 |Ich würde mich freuen, bald wieder von Ihnen zu hören.||I look forward to hearing from you soon.|

 This was all about formal email writing in German.
-Also check out our post on formal letter writing, “Best Guide to Letter Writing in German Part 1 – Formal Letters”.
+Also check out our post on formal letter writing in German.

 For regular updates, subscribe to our newsletter and click here to follow us on Instagram.